rileystephens28/phlip-contracts/docs/reference/affiliates/CampaignAttribution.md

 to them.
 Each affilate agreement can be customized to allow for different actions and rewards.
 Affiliates can be associated with an abitrary number of agreements.

+New Design
+Rewards will be a % of total "sales" rather than a fixed amount per action.
+Anyone can become an affiliate of the campaign for a fixed 2% of their sales.
+A priveleged account can add affiliates to the campaign with a custom % agreement.

 ## Functions
 ### _createCampaign
 ```solidity